Habarlar / News

 The continued implementation of projects to develop the seaport, the national merchant marine fleet, and the "Balkan" shipyard will further enhance the significance and prestige of Turkmenistan’s maritime transport capabilities in international markets.

-The 14th meeting of the Joint Turkmen-Tajik Intergovernmental Commission on Trad...
+The 9th Meeting of the Intergovernmental Turkmen-Turkish Commission on Economic ...